|Interlibrary Use Program

 - Upon receipt of the final invoice, the home institution will make a last attempt to secure return of materials or reimbursement.

-- The home institution will reimburse the lending institution for all costs (minus fines) within three months of receiving the final invoice.
+- If the borrower has not fulfilled their responsibility, the home institution will reimburse the lending institution for all costs (minus fines) within three months of receiving the final invoice.